phalax4/phalax4.github.io/_posts/2017-03-11-WeekEight.md

 It is spring break so I plan on catching up with readings and classes.
 I also plan on getting more organized with the project team and putting in some sort of process to get work down and lastly to actually start the phase 1 work.

 4. **What's my experience of the class?**
 I like the talks as they have been extremely informative on technologies that I have not heard of before like the Redhat platform but they can be a bit too long for my liking as the presentation seems to start to drag on after about 45 min.
 Overall I am pleasantly suprised with the strange rules of python, and these nuances seem like novelties which keeps my interest in the language as a whole.
+However sometimes the implications of the nuances go over my head and it sometimes fustrates me when I miss such a thing.

 5. **What's my pick-of-the-week or tip-of-the-week?**
 **Tip of the Week:** Somone put a lot of effort into making this.